Student Success Team (SST)

 Gifted and Talented Education (GATE)

-This program is for students in grades 3 through 5 identified as gifted through district-defined criteria.
-There are no state monies for this program, it is funded by the Mistral PTA.
-Parent volunteers carry out most of our GATE activities as an afterschool program.
+This program is for some students in grades 3 through 5.
+This program, it is funded by the Mistral PTA.
+Parent volunteers carry out most of our GATE activities as an after-school program.